Twenty-fifth Amendment to the United States Constitution: Section 4: Declaration by vice president and cabinet members of president's inability

 or of such other body as Congress may by law provide, transmit within four days to the President pro tempore of the Senate and the Speaker of the House of Representatives their written declaration that the President is unable to discharge the powers and duties of his office.
 Thereupon Congress shall decide the issue, assembling within forty-eight hours for that purpose if not in session.
 If the Congress, within twenty-one days after receipt of the latter written declaration, or, if Congress is not in session, within twenty-one days after Congress is required to assemble, determines by two-thirds vote of both Houses that the President is unable to discharge the powers and duties of his office, the Vice President shall continue to discharge the same as Acting President; otherwise, the President shall resume the powers and duties of his office.

 Section 4 addresses the case of a president who cannot discharge the powers and duties of the presidency but also cannot, or does not, execute the voluntary declaration contemplated by Section 3.
 It allows the vice president, together with a "majority of either the principal officers of the executive departments or of such other body as Congress may by law provide", (Note: No such "other body" has ever been designated, though there have been proposals.
 Congress's discretion in designating such a body and how it would deliberate is "vast" – it could even designate itself – but any designating act would be subject to presidential veto (which in turn can be overridden by two-thirds of both the House and Senate) just like any other statute.
-Should such a body be created, it would become the only body capable of acting in concert with the vice president under Section 4; the fifteen cabinet officers would no longer have a role.
+Should such a body be created, it would become the only body capable of acting in concert with the vice president under Section 4; the 15 cabinet officers would have no role.

-However, the vice president's participation is essential, and vacancy in the vice presidency rules out invocation of Section 4.) to issue a written declaration that the president is unable to discharge his duties.
-When such a declaration is sent to Congress, the vice president immediately becomes acting president, (Note: The transfer of power to the vice president occurs at the moment the declaration is sent to the Speaker and President pro tempore, not at the moment of receipt, whether or not Congress is in session at the time of transmittal is immaterial.) while (as with Section 3) the president remains in office, temporarily divested of authority.
+But the vice president's participation is essential, and vacancy in the vice presidency rules out invocation of Section 4.) to issue a written declaration that the president is unable to discharge his duties.
+When such a declaration is sent to Congress, the vice president immediately becomes acting president, (Note: The transfer of power to the vice president occurs at the moment the declaration is sent to the Speaker and President pro tempore, not at the moment of receipt, and regardless of whether Congress is in session at the time of transmittal.) while (as with Section 3) the president remains in office, temporarily divested of authority.